dwootton/Arctic-Explorer/README.md

 # Arctic-Explorer

 This is the repo for Ethan and Dylan's CS 5660 final project.
+The final tool can be accessed at [the project website](http://www.dylanwootton.com/Arctic-Explorer/) and the final video can be found at [the video website](http://www.dylanwootton.com/Arctic-Explorer/video.html).

 ## Repository Structure